boska/rx-n/README.md

 ## rx-0

 Boska is a padawan of Rx.
-rx- a series of open-source project learn how to solve things with RxSwift
+rx-n a series of open-source project show how he solve things with RxSwift

 RxSwift is one of the ways that try to solve async problem differs from UIKit*, PromiseKit...